nus-cs2113-AY2324S2/ip/docs/README.md

 - **Description**: Searches for tasks that contain the specified keyword in their

-### Refer to the instructions provided by Avril upon startup for more details on command syntax and additional features.
+### Refer to the instructions provided by AVRY upon startup for more details on command syntax and additional features.